Admission and Progression Standards:

 Individuals can pursue entry level management paths in the hospitality industry.
 General Managers of clubs, resorts, hotels, and restaurants coordinate a team of managers to deliver exceptional service and a memorable experience, relative to the following: Convention services managers coordinate meetings, conventions, and other special events for a hotel.
 Food and beverage managers direct the food services of hotels.
 Front office managers coordinate reservations and train front desk staff to deal with the public.
 Executive housekeepers insure that guest rooms, meeting rooms and public areas are well maintained and train and supervise housekeepers.
 Restaurant managers are responsible for all phases of a food service operation.

 Common majors or minors that complement this major

-There are many compatible combinations with an HM degree, including: Accounting, Communications, English as a Second Language, Finance, Foreign Languages, Human Resource Development, or Psychology.
+There are many compatible combinations with an HM degree, including: Accounting, Communications, English as a Second Language, Finance, Modern Foreign Languages, Music Industry, Human Resource Development, or Psychology.